CURENT2/ltb2/README.md

-# Large-Scale Testbed
+# Large-scale Testbed

-Large-scale Testbed (LTB) is a highly integrated, closed loop platform for power system fast-prototyping.
-LTB includes independent packages: a) ANDES: power system simulator, b) AMS: pwoer market simulator, c) DiME: distributed messaging environment, d) Vis: visualizer.
-Towards one-stop solution, LTB packages can be used individually and federatedly.
+The Large-scale Testbed (LTB) is a tightly integrated, closed-loop platform for rapid prototyping of power systems. *ANDES*, *AMS*, *DiME*, and *LTBVis* are four key independent sub packages of LTB that serve as a dynamic simulator, market simulator, distributed messaging environment, and grid visualizer, respectively.
+Towards a one-stop solution, these LTB packages can serve for both individual and federated use.

 AMS is included in the newly released v2.0.

 # Why LTB